MicroPython Remote

 For large classrooms that teach MicroPython using kits, we recommend that you arrange

-) file shell commands in a single UNIX shell script for consistency.
+all the mkdir and copy (cp) file shell commands in a single UNIX shell script for consistency.

 Here are the steps: